kottans/frontend/tasks/friends-app.md

 ## If you feel that you can do a better job, you can

+Note, that this is an additional part of the task.
+Also you can implement anything from the list below.

 ### Be like a Durov and

+* add pagination to scrolling
 * make good responsive/fluid/elastic/whatever design and other modern stuff
 * use async/awaits and fetch API for handling network requests

 ### Be like a Zuckerberg and

+* add support of address bar which means, that user must see a state of filters and sortings in URL
 * using your OOP knowledge, split your application to different parts, like: `FriendsList`, `FiltersContainer`, etc.
 * with help of ES6 modules build website based on frontend components
-* add pagination to search and scrolling

 ## You can